melsman/mlkit/README.md

 The standard targets work for both backends: `make mlkit` (also the default), `make build_basislibs` (an alias for `mlkit_basislibs`), `make mlkit_libs`, `make test`, `make bootstrap`, and `make install`. `make all` also builds SMLtoJs and its libraries.
-The configured `DARWIN_NATIVE` selects the backend;
-set it when running `configure`, not on the `make` command line.
+Configure selects Arm64 on macOS and X64 on Linux automatically.

 For a separate native installation in your home directory, add `--prefix="$HOME/mlkit-arm64"` to the configure command above, then run: